JustLeader69420/KnockioFFAdocs/docs/source/usage.rst

 4. Configure the plugin
    1. Open the /plugins/KnockioFFA/ folder and go through the files.
 Documentation on the files will be available later.
    2. Run "knc reload" in the console or "/knc reload" in the chat when logged in as an opped player.
-     - If you have any problems, restart the server, if the issue persists, make a ticket on the Discord server. (https://discord.gg/HSZ9fABeUS)
+     - If you have any problems, restart the server, if the issue persists, make a ticket on the Discord server. (|Discord|)

 5. Done.
 Enjoy!